Mukund2502/UP_DOC/README.md

 ```bash
 ~/Library/OpenVPN #(or you can simply drag and drop the .ovpn file onto the Tunnelblick icon)
 ```
-8. In the Step 2 we created username, password provide the same creds to new team-member and ask him to connect to Vpn.
+h.
+In the Step 2 we created username, password provide the same creds to new team-member and ask him to connect to Vpn.

+## 3. Data security
+### 1.GitHub:
+a.
+Repo visiblity
+b.
+Access control based on roles
+c.
+Two-factor Authentication
+d. branch protection rules
+e.
+Secret Management
+f.
+Vulneribility alerts
+h.
+Automated Security Scans
+i.
+Audit logs